ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/introduction-technical-skills.md

 hours to practicing it?
 While practice is, in fact, really important, it seems that the "10,000 hours rule" in a [misinterpretation](https://www.goodlifeproject.com/podcast/anders-ericsson/) of the research of K. Anders Ericsson.
-So, what does work?
+So, what does help?
 Well, [Greg Wilson](https://third-bit.com/) writes in [*Teaching Tech Together*](https://teachtogether.tech/en/index.html) that "what actually works is doing similar but subtly different things, paying attention to what works and